"I want Fang."

-Another name for a Great Dane, a boarhound is a large German breed of domestic dog known for its giant size and bred for hunting deer, boar and bears.
+The boarhound is another name for a Great Dane, a large German breed of domestic dog known for its giant size, which is bred for hunting deer, boar, and bears.

 Hagrid's pet Fang is a black boarhound.

 Like Hagrid, Fang looks much fiercer than he is.
 Fang accompanies Hagrid into the Forbidden Forest and also went with Harry, Hermione, Neville, and Draco when they served detention in the Forest.
 Hagrid told them that Fang is a coward, but this may have been more an oblique comment on Draco's behaviour than the strict truth about Fang.
 When Harry and Ron followed the spiders into the Forest and encountered Aragog, Fang accompanied them.
 When Hagrid resisted arrest late in Harry's fifth year, Fang was injured in attempting to protect Hagrid, but recovered.